Vickyogesh/quiz-platform/doc/exam.rst

-Quiz
+Exam
 ----

-Quiz is a list of 40 random questions for the specified topic.
+Exam is a list of 40 random questions from all available topics.

   =========  =================================
   Question fields